adaltas/node-shell/doc/usage/commands.md

 Usage of the "start" command is now:
 `myapp [options] server [server options] start [start options]`.

-The final definition, enriched with "run" definition to route the command to our own modules, looks like:
+The final definition, enriched with "route" definition to route the command to our own modules, looks like:

 ```